 The Crime Scene Photos and More Courtroom Outbursts

 When the prosecutor began detailing the gunshot wounds and brought out more graphic photographs, Ali let out a loud cry and laid his upper body on the table sobbing.
-This was apparently too much for family members of Rayburn to bear, and one man yelled out, “F–k you!”
+This was apparently too much for family members of Rayburn to bear, and one man yelled out, “Shut the f–k up,” to Ali.
 At this breach of courtroom protocol, the bailiff ordered the man out of the courtroom, along with another woman.
 But instead of leaving, they began arguing with the bailiff, who got more upset by the minute that they were disobeying his order.
-The man questioned why Ali got to have outbursts, but he couldn’t.
+The man questioned why Ali got to “talk out of hand all the time,” but he couldn’t.
 Back and forth it went, a virtual standoff.
-At last, the man angrily left, yelling out, “F–k you!” as he departed.
+At last, the man angrily left, yelling out, “F–k you!” to the bailiff as he departed.

 The woman remained, but the bailiff was determined to have her leave as well.
 She would not.
 She had done nothing wrong she kept stating.
 Again, back and forth it went, another standoff, until finally she too left.
 The bailiff called for backup, and soon another deputy appeared, standing guard at the back of the courtroom.

 Testimony resumed, but the man who had been kicked out, suddenly returned.
 At his unexpected appearance, Judge Katz yelled from the bench, demanding he leave.
 The man responded, “Why?
 I’m calm now.”
-Judge Katz had had enough, and ordered him out, shouting, “Don’t come back in my courtroom!”
+Judge Katz had had enough, and ordered him out, shouting, “Do not return to my courtroom!”
 The man got up and once again yelled out “F–k You!” as he left.
+This time the obscenity was for Judge Katz himself.
 Later, the yelling continued in the court hallway between the bailiff, the exiled woman, and others.